jeremenichelli/jeremenichelli.github.io/_posts/2017-04-05-props-states-react-components.md

 ## State

-The _state_ of a component is also a set of properties that affects the render function output, the difference is they live internally in the component.
+The _state_ of a component is also a set of properties that affects the render function output, the difference is they live internally inside it.

 > “Simplicity is prerequisite for reliability.” - Edsger W. Dijkstra